childerx/focusTimeApp/README.md

 If you're having problems, you can tweet to them [@expo](https://twitter.com/expo) or ask in their [forums](https://forums.expo.dev/c/expo-dev-tools/61) or [Discord](https://chat.expo.dev/).

-Snack is Open Sour.
+Snack is Open Sourc.
 You can find the code on the [GitHub repo](https://github.com/expo/snack).